 This section is specific to Administrator tasks.
-For end user tasks performed from the Local Console, see User Help.
+For end user tasks performed from the Local Console, see KX III Local Console - KX III End User Help (on page 269).

 Security and Authentication

 In order to use the KX III Local Console, you must first authenticate with a valid username and password.
 The KX III provides a fully-integrated authentication and security scheme, whether your access is via the network or the local port.
 In either case, the KX III allows access only to those servers to which a user has access permissions.
 See User Management for additional information on specifying server access and security settings.